Help Students Get Organized, Track Progress, Take Notes, and more with Google Keep!

-Collaboration has always been the number one feature of G Suite.
+Collaboration has always been the number one feature of Google tools.
 No other product comes close!
 Google Keep is no different.
 When it comes to managing group projects, let’s give students the tools to succeed.
 Google Keep can help the group share and create notes, assign tasks, remember due dates, and hold each other accountable!

 14. Mobile Voice Notes